ESDLMapEditorESSIM/ESDLValidator/README.md

 - post a new schema ```POST /schema```

 ### validation
+validation endpoint expects multipart/form-data since we want to send an ESDL file with extra request parameters such as schema id's, posting json with the ESDL as base64 string will have too much overhead with larger ESDL files.

 - validate an esdl document against one or more schemas ```POST /validation```

 ### stats